Sign up for Funding Circle newsletter!

 How does an SBA loan differ from a Funding Circle term loan?

 The SBA’s 7(a) loans allow you to borrow up to $5 million.
 We allow you to borrow $50,000 – $500,000.
 7(a) loans are also partially guaranteed by the Small Business Administration qualifying them for low interest rates (between 5% and 9% in 2016).
-Our rates start at 4.99%, and your specific rate will be determined by the length of the loan (in years) and the strength of your credit profile.
+Your specific rate will be determined by the length of the loan (in years) and the strength of your credit profile.
 One major difference is that it can take as long as six months to get funds from an SBA loan.
 We can get you funding in as few as 10 days.

 How long does it take to apply for alternative SBA financing through Funding Circle?